-Script for requiring a RSW to undergo urine testing
+Script for requiring a RSW to undergo drug testing

-- I require you to undergo a urine test which involves providing a sample of urine in accordance with the Rail Safety National Law. - I now direct you to provide a sample of urine. - If you refuse, it is an offence under the Rail Safety National Law.
+- I require you to undergo a drug test which involves providing a sample of oral fluid/urine in accordance with the Rail Safety National Law. - I now direct you to provide a sample of oral fluid/urine. - If you refuse, it is an offence under the Rail Safety National Law.
 Do you understand?

-Script for when a RSW is refusing to undergo urine testing
+Script for when a RSW is refusing to undergo drug testing

-- You have refused (or failed) to undergo a urine test in accordance with my directions. - Do you understand that it is an offence under the Rail Safety National Law, if you refuse (or fail) to comply with my direction, which can be subject to prosecution? - If a urine test is not undertaken, as directed, I will be reporting the refusal (or failure) to comply to management, and you may also be subject to disciplinary action. - Do you understand? - I again direct you to provide a sample of urine.
+- You have refused (or failed) to undergo a drug test in accordance with my directions. - Do you understand that it is an offence under the Rail Safety National Law, if you refuse (or fail) to comply with my direction, which can be subject to prosecution? - If a drug test is not undertaken, as directed, I will be reporting the refusal (or failure) to comply to management, and you may also be subject to disciplinary action. - Do you understand? - I again direct you to provide a sample of oral fluid/urine.